With 12M+ members in Australia as of 2021, it’s safe to consider LinkedIn as a channel to reach professional business decision makers.

 Despite the incredible targeting capabilities of Facebook and Google Ads when running Search, Display and YouTube ad campaigns, LinkedIn Ads is head and shoulders above them when it comes to targeting B2B users.
 The platform is up-to-date (for the most part) when it comes to job changes, promotions, job titles and the like.
 Professionals like you and I promptly update our profile.

 Marketers can go in and build an audience that now stretches beyond geography.
-We can narrow our ad impressions with multi-layered targeting based on the size of business, vertical, job function, job title, seniority and more.
+As a B2B social media marketing agency, we can narrow our ad impressions with multi-layered targeting based on the size of business, vertical, job function, job title, seniority and more.

 Go back three, four, five years and many marketers would say that LinkedIn was “too expensive”.
 The minimum spend was relatively high, making it accessible only to the big brands.
 Over the years, the platform has opened up, providing SMEs the option to run small budget campaigns, where you can reach your perfect audience while being surgical.
 The platform gives those of us dealing with complex B2B scenarios a foot in the door.